Survivorship Position Statement

 Surviving cancer is not enough

-Children's Cancer CoLab and more than 18 leading organisations are calling for greater awareness, effort and investment for the youngest cancer survivors.
+Children's Cancer CoLab and more than 20 leading Australian organisations across health, research and advocacy are calling for greater awareness, effort and investment for the youngest cancer survivors.

 Surviving cancer is only the beginning